 ARA historical novel Prize

-The ARA Historical Novel Prize is now the richest genre-based literary award in Australasia, thanks to our Foundation Partner, the ARA Group.
-The 2021 Prize will now incorporate a category for outstanding Children and Young Adult (CYA) literature, in addition to the Adult category.
-As such, in just its second year of operation, the ARA Historical Novel Prize is now worth a total of $100,000 in prize monies.
-The Prize will award $50,000 to the Adult category winner, with an additional $5,000 to be awarded to each of the remaining two shortlisted authors.
-In the CYA category, the winner will receive $30,000, while the two short listers will receive $5,000 each.
+The ARA Historical Novel Prize is the richest genre-based literary award in Australasia, thanks to our Foundation Partner, the ARA Group.
+The Prize incorporates a category for outstanding Children and Young Adult (CYA) literature, in addition to the Adult category.
+As such, after just two years of operation, the ARA Historical Novel Prize is worth a total of $100,000 in prize monies.
+The Prize awards $50,000 to the Adult category winner, with an additional $5,000 awarded to each of the remaining two shortlisted authors.
+In the CYA category, the winner receives $30,000, while the two short listers receive $5,000 each.
 Entries are now open for the 2022 ARA Historical Novel Prize, and will close at 5pm (AEST) on 15 June 2022.
 For more information about the 2022 Prize, subscribe to our newsletter to hear news of the results.